West Linn-Wilsonville School District test scores fall sharply

 Gill said he's confident students can bounce back from the pandemic's educational impact.

 "While current generations in our country have not experienced learning disruptions on the scale of a global pandemic, previous generations have," Gill said.
 "School has been significantly disrupted by disease, natural disaster, war and other events for people in this country and others throughout history.
 We are resilient, if nothing else.
 Our students will succeed.
 And our teachers, counselors, bus drivers and others will be there to ensure they do."

-Those included: students' lack of familiarity with new OSAS testing, varied participation rates and disruptions to the learning process due to COVID-19.
+Those considerations included: students' lack of familiarity with new OSAS testing, varied participation rates, and disruptions to the learning process due to COVID absence.

-"While our district scores are approximately 10-20 percentage points higher than the state average in the majority of content areas and grade levels, we are always looking for trends, themes and areas where we need to focus for further improvement going forward," said Ludwig in an email to Pamplin Media Group.
+"While our district scores are approximately 10-20 percentage points higher than the state average in the majority of content areas and grade levels, we are always looking for trends, themes, and areas where we need to focus for further improvement going forward," said Ludwig in an email to Pamplin Media Group.

-The superintendent added that school staff and district learners use the Measures of Academic Progress interim assessments and other formative assessments that take place regularly to identify students' current skill levels and "next level" of readiness.
+Ludwig said that school staff and district learners use the Measures of Academic Progress interim assessments and other formative assessments that take place regularly to identify student's current skill level and "next level" of readiness.

-"The goals of OSAS (state) summative assessments are to improve district-wide systems of curriculum and programs and applied instructional methodologies, not evaluate individual students," Ludwig said.
+"The goals of OSAS (state) summative assessments are to improve district-wide systems of curriculum and programs and applied instructional methodologies, not evaluate individual students," said Ludwig.

-"It's also important to remember that any summative assessment is a snapshot in time of how student groups performed in the three content areas, and not necessarily a measure of our students' broader academic abilities — (for example), social sciences, arts, technology, engineering, world languages, research and inquiry — or needed support," Ludwig said.
+"It's also important to remember that any summative assessment is a snapshot in time of how student groups performed in the three content areas, and not necessarily a measure of our students' broader academic abilities — (for example), social sciences, arts, technology, engineering, world languages, research & inquiry — or needed support," said Ludwig.